 Popular cleaners used only once or twice may not damage.
 But when used regularly, they will ruin the cultured marble.
 Better safe than sorry.

-Spray on a pH neutral hard surface cleaner like Puracy.
+Spray on a pH-neutral cultured marble cleaner.
 Using a soft cloth or non-abrasive sponge, wipe down the surface and buff dry to eliminate streaks.
 Do not use any harsh or abrasive cleaners or scrubbers.

 You’ll clean cultured marble sinks the same way as the countertop.
 The same rules apply.

 Follow all guidelines presented here for cultured marble bathrooms.
 But see the specific section below on cleaning a cultured marble shower.
 Showers and tubs have some special needs.

 Soap or a mild detergent is commonly recommended but is counterproductive (see why below).